henrivanryn/statistical-horizon-watermarking/README.md

+henrivanryn
+statistical-horizon-watermarking
+Public
+Go to file
+t
+T
+Name
+henrivanryn
+henrivanryn
+Add files via upload
+2ec76ef
+ ·
+2 minutes ago
+CITATION.cff
+Update CITATION.cff
+2 months ago
+LICENSE
+Create LICENSE
+2 months ago
+README.md
+Update README.md
+2 weeks ago
+README_v6_1.md
+Add files via upload
+2 minutes ago
+statistical_horizon_v5_8.pdf
+Add files via upload
+2 months ago
+statistical_horizon_v5_8.tex
+Create statistical_horizon_v5_8.tex
+2 months ago
+statistical_horizon_v5_9 (2).tex
+Add files via upload
+2 weeks ago
+statistical_horizon_v5_final.pdf
+Add files via upload
+4 months ago
+statistical_horizon_v5_final.pdf.ots
+Add files via upload
+4 months ago
+statistical_horizon_v5_fixed.docx
+Add files via upload
+4 months ago
+statistical_horizon_v6_1.pdf
+Add files via upload
+4 minutes ago
+statistical_horizon_v6_1.tex
+Add files via upload
+5 minutes ago
+Repository files navigation
+README
+License
-# The Statistical Horizon: A Scaling Benchmark and Procedural Caution for Institutional Use of AI Text Watermarking
+The Statistical Horizon: A Scaling Benchmark and Procedural Caution for Institutional Use of AI Text Watermarking Henri F. Van Ryn

-**Henri F. Van Ryn**
 Independent Researcher
 henri.vanryn@gmail.com

-**Version 5.9 | February 10, 2026; revised July 23, 2026**
+Version 5.9 | February 10, 2026; revised July 23, 2026

 Watermark detection tells you a signal is present; it does not tell you whether the signal is strong enough to act on.
 This paper shows why that gap is largest exactly where institutions are most tempted to act: short texts.
 It also identifies what disclosure is needed before a detector output can bear institutional weight.

 This repository contains the public deposit of the working paper formalizing the Statistical Horizon as a structural scaling benchmark for finite-sample AI text watermark detectability.

----

-## Abstract
+Abstract
 AI text watermarking has moved from academic speculation into industrial and institutional consideration, but watermark detections remain probabilistic indicators rather than proof of authorship.
 This paper formalizes the Statistical Horizon as a structural scaling benchmark: in a stylized mean-shift model, the sample length required for detection scales inversely with the square of the combined signal term, creating a steep inverse-quadratic penalty for low-visibility watermarking.

 The paper distinguishes two thresholds: a lower detectability floor, n_H, representing the 50% power point, and a higher-power reliability benchmark, n_E.
 It argues that crossing the detectability floor does not, by itself, justify institutional reliance.